fightforthefuture/votebot-www/app/_states/wi.md

 ### Registration requirements
 * Be a US citizen
-* Be 18 years old by Election Day, Nov 8
+* Be 18 years old by Election Day
-* Live at your Wisconsin address by Oct 29
+* Live at your Wisconsin address for at least 10 days
 * Not be in jail, on probation, or on parole for a felony conviction
 * Not currently judged incompetent by a court or subject to guardianship
 * Not claim the right to vote in another state